muratk3n/thirdwave/en/tweets/2020/week26d.md

 thing might have been an outgrowth of that...
 There was also "pactomania" during his time in office, prob for the same reasons..
 But the spycraft would have countries, esp developing world always looking over their shoulders.
-Funny thing is
+Funny thing is they always say that abt Russia that they leaned so much on spycraft.

 ---